akashmalla/LedgerAsAnAuditingSolutionForMongoDB/README.md

 # LedgerAsAnAuditingSolutionForMongoDB
 This python script captures mongodb related statistics on type of queries that are being run for example and more.
+This was a group project for cloud computing course and I worked on python script and some research to add to the final report.

 Language Used : - Python 3.6
 MongoDB was installed on AWS EC2 ubuntu 16.0 instance